 Dividends may be declared and paid out of legally available funds at the discretion of our board of directors ("Board of Directors," or "Board").
-We have never declared or paid any cash dividends on our common stock.
-We do not anticipate or contemplate paying dividends on our common stock in the foreseeable future.
+No dividends on our common stock were paid in either of the two most recent fiscal years, and we do not anticipate paying dividends on our common stock in the foreseeable future.
 The timing, amount and form of dividends, if any, will depend on, among other things, our results of operations, financial condition, cash requirements and other factors deemed relevant by our Board of Directors.
 We currently intend to utilize all available funds to develop our business.